There have always been dogs in my life.

 The titles = Versatile Companion Dog 1 (including Novice Obedience), Tracking Dog, Rally Excellent,

-Excellent Agility and Masters Agility Jumpers, Coursing Aptitude, and Canine Good Citizens
+Masters Agility and Masters Agility Jumpers Bronze, Coursing Aptitude, and Canine Good Citizens

 Ch.
 Cheysuli's Liquid Silver (Ribbon), was born in '01.
 She's Belle's half-sister through her sire, and she's a gorgeous girl with true diva attitude!
 I'm privileged to have a half-ownership of Ribbon as a thank-you for help with the very difficult whelping, which with this girl means major bragging rights.
 She not only won the '04 Megan Competition (a nationwide Cardigan event), she also went Best of Opposite at the National Specialty as a veteran in '10, and she made beautiful babies.
 You can read more about her at Cheysuli Cardigans.